 The custom entity definitions in

 VMware Cloud Director are object types that are bound to vRealize Orchestrator object types.
-Users within a VMware Cloud Director organization can own, manage, and change these types according to their needs.
-By executing services, organization users can instantiate the custom entities and apply actions over the instances of the objects.
+When a service provider publishes a custom entity definitions to either another service provider, or to one or more tenants, users VMware Cloud Director can own, manage, and change these types according to their needs.
+By executing services, service provider users and organization users can instantiate the custom entities and apply actions over the instances of the objects.

-Search for a Custom Entity You can search for those of the custom entities that were published to your organization.
+Search for a Custom Entity You can search for a custom entity by its name.

 Add a Custom Entity Definition You can create a custom entity and map it to an existing vRealize Orchestrator object type.